gurock/trcli/README.md

 --------

-The `parse_junit` command allows you to upload automated test results, provided that you are using a framework that supports generating JUnit XML report files.
+The `parse_junit` command allows you to upload automated test results, provided that you are using a framework that supports generating JUnit XML report files, such as Cypress, Playwright, JUnit5, TestNG, and Pytest.
+In case you are using Robot Framework, you can use the `parse_robot` command using the same parameters.

 In the next sections you will find information on how to use the TestRail CLI for **code-first** and **specification-first** approaches to test automation.